 The most attractive holy statue of Lord Vishnu is carved from a single block of basalt stone.
 The 5 m long statue is situated in the middle of a 13-meter-long pond.
 The idol portraits the god in a reclining position or in a sleeping position in the curved coil of the serpent/snakes called Shesh Naga.
 The feet of Lord Vishnu are crossed and the 11 heads of Shesha Naga bassinets his head.
-Four hands of Vishnu hold the objects that symbolize his divine qualities: a chakra that represents the mind, a conch shell called sankha in Nepali representing the four elements, a lotus flower representing the moving universe and the club or kaumodaki representing primeval knowledge.
+Four hands of Vishnu hold the objects that symbolize his divine qualities: a chakra that represents the mind, a conch shell (shankha) representing the four elements, a lotus flower representing the moving universe and the club or kaumodaki representing primeval knowledge.

 History of Temple

 There’s an interesting story related to the formation of this temple.
 Some say that the holy shrine was sculpted somewhere outside the Kathmandu Valley and was laboriously brought to its current location by the lesser-known king of Gupta Dynasty Vishnugupta who went to Kathmandu valley during the reign of Lichchhavi Dynasty King Bhimarjuna Dev.

 Another story says that long ago there lived a farmer and his wife who occupied the unspecified farmland.
 Once when they were plowing their land, they surprisingly struck a figure which immediately started soaking blood into the grounds, on digging forward they found the gigantic idol of Lord Vishnu.
 Believing that the sculpture was the statue of Lord Vishnu, it was recovered and placed in its current location.

 Forbidden Temple for Hindu Kings of Nepal